ViktorJp/PWRMON/README.md

 Requirements:
 -------------

 1.)
-This has been written and tested on an Asus RT-AC86U WiFi Router.
-You must be running custom Asus-Merlin firmware (https://www.snbforums.com/threads/about-asuswrt-merlin-custom-firmware-for-asus-routers.7846/), Entware (installed by running AMTM from an SSH command prompt) and jffs scripts enabled and installed (using the Asus-Merlin router UI -> Administration -> System).
+This has been written and tested on an Asus RT-AC86U WiFi Router, and should be compatible with the vast majority of Asus routers out there that are compatible with custom Asus-Merlin firmware.
+Your router must be running custom Asus-Merlin firmware (https://www.snbforums.com/threads/about-asuswrt-merlin-custom-firmware-for-asus-routers.7846/), Entware (installed by running AMTM from an SSH command prompt) and jffs scripts enabled and installed (using the Asus-Merlin router UI -> Administration -> System).

 2.)
 You must have a locally accessible Tesla Gateway device, reachable through your LAN (A Tesla Gateway is a device that monitors and distributes power between your solar, grid, home and batteries.
 It's very possible to run this setup if you only have batteries, or only have solar, but a Gateway device is still necessary)